Irkka/dml/rules/gameplay/index.md

 # Gameplay

+**"Skulduggery and bluffing are highly encouraged during gameplay"**

 The Gameplay section outlines all possible game sequences and how the game progresses from the start to finish.
 Conditional checks and most importantly a well-shuffled Deck alter the flow of sequences to create unique gameplay experiences on each play.

 ## Prerequisites